UniversalDependencies/docs/_hy/pos/VERB.md

 ### Definition

-A verb is a member of the syntactic class of words that typically denotes events and actions, can constitutes a minimal predicate in a clause, and governs the number and types of other constituents that may occur in the clause.
+A verb is a member of the syntactic class of words that typically denotes events and actions, can constitute a minimal predicate in a clause, and governs the number and types of other constituents that may occur in the clause.

 Note that the `VERB` tag covers main verbs _(content verbs)_, but not auxiliary verbs or copulas, which are tagged [AUX]().
 See the description of `AUX` for more information on the borderline between `VERB` and `AUX`.